 The synthetic dye boom started with mauveine, the purple dye discovered in 1856 by 18-year-old chemist William Henry Perkin.

 Within decades synthetic dyes were available in almost any shade you could imagine—bringing with them a fashion revolution, but also environmental consequences.

 Before mauveine and other artificial colours, natural products were used for centuries to dye materials.

 Natural dyes have a rich, long and colourful history.
 However, as European imperial powers colonised the world, the natural resources of other countries were plundered to meet the European appetite for coloured fabrics.

 Extracts from the leaves of Indigofera tinctoria made the eponymous indigo dye.
 Cochineal insects native to the Americas became the sought-after scarlet dye carmine.

-Mauveine, too, was entangled in the story of European colonial aggression.
-Under the instruction of August Wilhelm von Hofmann (1818–1892), Perkin had been experimenting with aniline, a colourless aromatic oil derived from coal tar, in an attempt to synthesise quinine.
+The synthetic dye mauveine, too, was entangled in the story of European colonial aggression.
+Under the instruction of August Wilhelm von Hofmann (1818–1892), William Henry Perkin had been experimenting with aniline, a colourless aromatic oil derived from coal tar, in an attempt to synthesise quinine.

 Quinine, a natural product derived from the bark of the cinchona tree, was in demand because of its antimalarial properties.
 Having an antidote to malaria would strengthen Europe’s colonial grip.